-IceCube has reigned in a new era in astroparticle physics with the discovery of high-energy astrophysical neutrinos.
+With the discovery of high-energy astrophysical neutrinos, IceCube has reigned in a new era in astroparticle physics.
 This new vibrant field that provides copious connections between particle physics and astrophysics continues to grow rapidly.
 Indirect searches for neutrinos from dark matter annihilations provide a high discovery potential and striking signatures, like the one expected from dark matter captured in the Sun, would leave little doubt about its origin.
-Constraints on spin-dependent scattering of dark matter have already excluded some dark matter direct detection claims and with PINGU they will be testable.
+The constraints on spin-dependent scattering of dark matter have already excluded some of the dark matter direct detection claims.
+With PINGU signals should be observable for the majority of these scenarios.